If you are reading this guide you are either:

-All marketing is based around the answer to these fundamental questions:
+All salon marketing is based around the answer to these fundamental questions:

-How do people discover businesses like mine and how am I going to make sure my marketing content reaches those spaces?
-Bear this question in mind as we go through the following guide.
+How do people discover businesses like mine and how am I going to make sure my marketing strategies reach those places?

-Because it is such a well used brand discovery platform (with over 3.5 billion searches per day) and because Google is so hot on geo-targeting, it is essential that your salon ranks on the first page of local search results.
-This can either be done through paid advertising or via search engine optimization (SEO).
+Google is a well-used brand discovery platform (with over 3.5 billion searches per day).
+Because the search engine is so hot on geo-targeting, it is essential that your salon ranks on the first page of local search results.

-Here’s what comes up when we search for a hair salon in, by way of example, North London:
+For example, here’s what comes up when we search for a salon in North London:

 You’ll notice that most of the Google search page is dominated by the Treatwell salon booking platform.